MNabegh/mlbd-project/README.md

   - Tempo
   - Genres
   - Popularity
+- Create a baseline recommender system
 - Cluster the songs by using the newely created features by using different clustering methods.
 - Cluster the songs by lyrics for topics or emotions (e.g spectral clustering, topic modeling implementations)
-- Analyse how this clusters are distributed over the time for different groups of user.
+- Identify clusters of user doing time series analysis

-5. Different steps
+5. Methods

-- Scrape the lyrics and preprocess these in order to extract topics.
+- Requests to scrape the lyrics
-- Use the Spotify API to extract genres and audio related features.
+- Spotify API
 - Create a baseline recommender system based on matrix factorization.
 - Explore the new features and try to cluster the time series of the users.
 - Use this information to improve the baseline recommender system.